 You will also come across some points, where someone clearly broke a larger hole into the fence, giving you the chance to easily take pictures without getting your lens in the perfect spot.

-As you begin the walk across, the first view that you will see is essentially the entirety of the Brooklyn Bridge with the Empire Fulton Ferry Park down below and the Manhattan skyline out in the distance.
+As you begin the walk across, the first view that you will see is essentially the entirety of the Brooklyn Bridge with the Empire Fulton Ferry Park and Pebble Beach down below, and the Manhattan skyline out in the distance.

 You will simply continue along the pathway here as you make your way further along the bridge and over the East River.
 Every few minutes you are sure to have the fast moving NYC subway train zip right beside you as you feel the bridge tremble.